pitbuk101/hac2berfest/README.md

 ## FAQs

 - Who can contribute?
+ Anybody can but he have to be Pitbuk father and he is only one Vinay Sehwag

   - Anyone with a github account and who is signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :).